affederaffe/CustomPlatforms/README.md

 ## Controls

 Visit the ModSettings page ingame to access important settings, like:
-* Always show feet, to mark the center of the room,
+* Always show feet, to mark the center of the room
 * Hide the :heart: that CustomPlatforms uses as a cloneable light source
+* Show your selected Platform in the menu
 * Load Custom Scripts, only use this option if all Scripts are from a trusted source!
 * Use in 360- and 90° Levels, not recommended.
 * Use in Multiplayer, not recommended.
 * etc.

-You can press Numpad0 (while playing songs) to toggle the heart on and have it react to light events.
-To disable the Mod, turn on "Override Environment" in the Gameplay Setup

 ## Adding More Platforms